wp-plugins/disable-feeds/readme.txt

 == Changelog ==

 = 1.3 =
 * More robust feed redirection.
+In some rare cases, WordPress fails to automatically redirect the user to the parent content.
+If this happens, the plugin now attempts a redirect by parsing the URL and removing the feed portion manually.
+Most installations will not be affected.

 = 1.2.1 =
 * Bugfix: Old WordPress feed URLs were not being redirected.